davidhq/SublimeEthereum/README.md

 ### Included grammars

-This package contains syntax highlighting for Ethereum's Smart Contract languages [Solidity](https://soliditylang.org) and [Vyper](https://vyper.readthedocs.io) as well as StarkNet [Cairo](https://www.cairo-lang.org/docs/index.html) language.
+This package contains syntax highlighting for Ethereum's Smart Contract languages [Solidity](https://soliditylang.org), [Vyper](https://vyper.readthedocs.io), [Yul](https://docs.soliditylang.org/en/latest/yul.html) as well as StarkNet [Cairo](https://www.cairo-lang.org/docs/index.html) language.

 Solidity is the biggest Ethereum language and has similarity to JavaScript.
 Solidity was initially proposed in August 2014 by [dr. Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood).
 The language was later developed by the Ethereum project's Solidity team, led by Christian Reitwiessner.

 Vyper is a contract-oriented, pythonic programming language that targets the Ethereum Virtual Machine (EVM) as well.
 It lacks some general features and through this strives to be more secure by default.

+Yul is an intermediate EVM programming language that is compiled to bytecode for addressing the needs of different backends.
+The Solidity compiler has an experimental implementation that uses Yul as an intermediate language.

 Cairo is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
 Cairo and similar proof systems can be used to provide scalability to blockchains.